ppy/osu-wiki/news/2025/2025-08-09-new-featured-artist-spirit-garden.md

 While this news post has all of **SPIRIT GARDEN \***'s available music already, you can still visit [their Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/489) to explore more about the artist.
 We also know osu! players like clicking things, and surely [links](https://osu.ppy.sh/beatmaps/artists/489) are no exception.

+Stay tuned for something absolutely unexpected next weekend.
+(Spoiler: it's a new Featured Artist announcement.)

 —pishifat